dwww Home | Manual pages | Find package

 conditional inclusion.

-tion.
-Accepted values are af11, af12, af13, af21, af22, af23,
+value for the connection.
+Accepted values are af11, af12, af13,

-af31, af32, af33, af41, af42, af43, cs0, cs1, cs2, cs3, cs4,
+af21, af22, af23, af31, af32, af33, af41, af42, af43, cs0, cs1,

-cs5, cs6, cs7, ef, le, lowdelay, throughput, reliability, a nu-
+cs2, cs3, cs4, cs5, cs6, cs7, ef, le, a numeric value, or none

-meric value, or none to use the operating system default.
-This
+to use the operating system default.
+This option may take one

-option may take one or two arguments, separated by whitespace.
+or two arguments, separated by whitespace.
+If one argument is

-If one argument is specified, it is used as the packet class un-
+specified, it is used as the packet class unconditionally.
+If

-tive sessions and throughput for non-interactive sessions.
+sessions and cs1 (Lower Effort) for non-interactive sessions.

 KbdInteractiveAuthentication